Soviljko/Soviljko/README.md

 name: Ognjen Sovilj
 username: Soviljko
 focus: Web Development
-currently_learning: [ HTML, CSS, JavaScript ]
+currently_learning: [ HTML, CSS, JavaScript, React ]
-goal: Build a solid career in web development
+goal: Build a solid career in software development
 ```

 Hey there!
-I'm **Ognjen** — an aspiring web developer building strong foundations in frontend development.
+I'm **Ognjen** — an aspiring software developer building strong foundations in software development.
 I'm currently focused on mastering **HTML**, **CSS**, and **JavaScript**, with the goal of growing into a well-rounded web developer.
+Alongside that, I've worked on university projects in **C# / .NET** and **Python**, building backend services and machine learning systems.

-I believe in learning by doing, working on real-world projects, and constantly improving my craft.
+I believe in learning by doing, working on real-world projects, and constantly improving my skills.

 <br>